Excellence Reporter: Ken, what is the meaning of life?

 The whole affair made a deep impression on me.
 I found it fascinating, and I grew curious about the nature of questions that can be posed in one language, but cannot be posed in another.
 What sort of questions are these?
 What is really being asked?
 What does the question say about each culture?

 Now, for me, as much from my spiritual training as from my investigations into the nature of language, I cannot find an answer to this question.
 Life is just life, just as a rock is a rock, the wind is the wind, and human nature, with all its wonder and perversity, is human nature.
 Things are just what they are.

 When we look for the meaning of life, we are, I think, saying that we are not content with our lives, with ourselves, with how things are.
 The question marks the beginning of a search.
 Perhaps that search becomes a journey.
 But it seems to me that the end the journey is not a conceptual understanding of the meaning of life.
 It is simply a return to life, knowing it for what it is and at peace, deeply at peace, in that knowing.

 ~Ken McLeod is the founder of Unfettered Mind, a place for those whose path lies outside established institutions and traditions.
 Trained in the Kagyu and Shangpa traditions of Tibetan Buddhism, he taught in Los Angeles.
 Teacher, translator, writer, and business consultant, he is the author of several books including Reflections on Silver River and A Trackless Path.
-He currently lives in Sonoma County, California, where he writes, hikes and explores the mysteries of clay.
+He currently lives in Sonoma County, California, where he writes, hikes, and dabbles in the mysteries of cooking.